Andy4495/timex-sinclair-1000/README.md

 ## License

 The software and other files in this repository are released under what is commonly called the [MIT License][100].
 See the file [`LICENSE.txt`][101] in this repository.

+All hardware modifications mentioned here are for informational purposes only, and are a summary of changes made to my particular hardware, which may be different from yours.
+You should do your own research before making modifications to your hardware.

 [1]: https://www.timexsinclair.com/computers/timex-sinclair-1000/
 [2]: https://k1.spdns.de/Vintage/Sinclair/80/Sinclair%20ZX81/ROMs/